-Welsh Government’s failure to turn spending pledges into reality poses some very serious questions about their commitments to tackle climate change, according to Plaid Cymru AM Rhun ap Iorwerth, who raised concerns about the delays in investing £2m the Party of Wales secured towards Welsh Government developing a vehicle of publicly owned Electric Vehicle charge points.
+Welsh Government’s failure to turn spending pledges into reality poses some very serious questions about their commitments to tackle climate change, according to Plaid Cymru AM Rhun ap Iorwerth, who raised concerns about the delays in investing £2m the Party of Wales secured towards Welsh Government developing a network of publicly owned Electric Vehicle charge points.

 Ynys Môn AM Rhun ap Iorwerth has been vocal in making his support known for encouraging an electric vehicle revolution, raising questions in the National Assembly calling for more investment in EV infrastructure, and campaigning for Welsh Government to act in a manner that shows they’re taking this new technology seriously.